Switzerland

 To identify themselves, some cars have a sticker from Campione as can be seen above the plate.

-Close up of the "Commune Campione d'Italia" sticker, an Italian enclave within Switserland.
+Close up of the "Commune Campione d'Italia" sticker, an Italian enclave within Switzerland.

-Close up of the "Commune Campione d'Italia" sticker, an Italian enclave within Switserland.
+Close up of the "Commune Campione d'Italia" sticker, an Italian enclave within Switzerland.

 Current passenger series since 1932, front plate in black on white.